 (b) The investment objective of the marketable alternatives equity securities is to use a multimanager approach, allocating assets to investment sub-advisors or investment funds managed by third party investment managers.
-In addition, it seeks to achieve its investment objective by providing shareholders with a multi-manager, marketable alternatives investment program that is capable of outperforming world indexes over a full market cycle, while also providing some protection during down markets.
+In addition, it seeks to achieve its investment objective by providing shareholders with a multi-manager, marketable alternatives investment program that is capable of outperforming world indexes over a full market cycle, that are favorable to capital markets on a risk-adjusted basis, while also providing some protection during down markets.